Brigette Margeanu Hall

 Q What do you do?

-I am a Senior Graphic Designer, Art Director, and Brand Designer crafting human-centered brand identities, award-winning campaigns, and compelling illustrations that reach globally and resonate deeply.
+I am an Art Director and Brand Designer crafting human-centered brand identities, campaigns, and tailored illustrations that invite meaningful interaction.

 Q What steps did you take to get to where you are now?